thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 Accurate and precise sub-sample estimation of local displacements is critical for ultrasound elastography based applications.
-Recent movement towards transducers with higher center frequencies and broader bandwidths with sampling frequencies barely satisfying the Shannon-Nyquist criterion have also underscored the need for accurate sub-sample estimation.
+Recent movement towards transducers with higher center frequencies and broader bandwidths, with sampling frequencies barely satisfying the Shannon-Nyquist criterion, also underscore the need for accurate sub-sample estimation.
 Furthermore, acoustic noise also complicates displacement estimation.
-These conditions are a concern when in ultrasound strain imaging where displacement estimates need a precision on the order of micrometers;
+These conditions are a concern in ultrasound strain imaging where displacement estimates need precision on the order of micrometers;
 sample spacing in the axial direction is only 19 μm for a 40 MHz sampling rate.
-Cespedes et al. [Cespedes1995]_ examined the theoretical limits for time delay estimation using cross correlation with parameters from a typical ultrasound system.
-He found that the standard deviation due to time quantization was 5.7 ns, which is much larger than the Cramer-Rao Lower Bound (CRLB) for the continuous case, 0.024 ns.
+Cespedes et al. [Cespedes1995]_ examined the theoretical limits for time delay estimation using cross-correlation with parameters from a typical ultrasound system.
+They found that the standard deviation due to time quantization was 5.7 ns, which is much larger than the Cramer-Rao Lower Bound (CRLB) for the continuous
+case: 0.024 ns.

 This subsample delay estimation problem has been studied extensively in one-dimension (1D) for